ZENAS BIOPHARMA INC (ZBIO)

 $92,268

-EY has served as ZBIO's auditor since 2021, giving it approximately 4 years of tenure — well below the 25-year threshold that would trigger concern.
-Non-audit fees (tax fees of $88,668 plus other fees of $3,600 = $92,268) represent approximately 10.3% of audit fees ($894,278), which is comfortably below the 50% threshold.
-EY is a Big 4 firm appropriate for a $1.3B market cap company, and no material financial restatements were disclosed.
+EY has served since 2021 (approximately 4 years), well below the 25-year tenure threshold.
+Non-audit fees (tax fees of $88,668 plus other fees of $3,600 = $92,268) represent approximately 10.3% of audit fees of $894,278, comfortably below the 50% independence-concern threshold.
+EY is a Big 4 firm appropriate for a $1.2B market-cap company, and no material restatements are disclosed.

 Overall Assessment